hashicorp/terraform-website/content/source/docs/enterprise/private/automated-recovery.html.md

 # Private Terraform Enterprise Automated Recovery (Installer Beta)

-To provide a short Mean-Time-To-Recovery (MTTR), an installation can be configured to automatically restore the most recent snapshot.
+This guide explains how to configure automated recovery for a Private Terraform Enterprise installation.
+The goal is to provide a short Mean-Time-To-Recovery (MTTR) in the event of an outage.
+There are two steps in the automated recovery process:

+1. Configure snapshots on your current install to backup data
+1. Provision a new PTFE instance using the latest snapshot

+This guide will walk through both of these steps.

+## 1. Configure snapshots

+Snapshots are taken on the Private TFE instance.
+That instance can have two types of data on it:

+- Terraform Enterprise application data: The core product data such as run history, configuration history, state history.
+This data changes frequently.
+- Terraform Enterprise instance configuration data: The data used to configure Private TFE itself such as SMTP credentials, admin credentials, installation type.
+This data rarely changes.

+In demo mode, both application data and instance configuration data are stored on the PTFE instance.
+In mounted disk and external servies mode, only instance configuration data is stored on the instance.
+Application data is stored in the mounted disk or in an external Postgres.

-This is must useful when couple with using mounted disk or external services as the period of potental lost data is much shorter.
-If this mechanism is used with demo mode, all data present (database and configuration) at the last snapshot is the data restored.
+Automated snapshots are more effective when using mounted disk or external services as the amount of backed up data is smaller and less risky.

+Snapshots are configured in the dashboard under `Console Settings`, in the `Snapshot & Restore` section.
+We suggest you also select `Enable Automatic Scheduled Snapshots`.
+For the interval, it depends on the mode of operation you're using.
+If you're in Demo mode, one hour is recommended as that will minimize the data loss to one hour only.
+For Mounted Disk or External Services, Daily is recommended as the snapshots contain only configuration data, not application data.

-## Usage Of Scripts
+## 2. Restore a snapshot in a new PTFE instance Usage Of Scripts

-The expectations is that one of these scripts is run on machine boot, restoring operations of PTFE automatically.
-There are many mechanisms that can run a script on boot (cloud-init, systemd, /etc/init.d), which one is used is up to the user.

 ## Version Checking

-Using this mechanism requires Replicated version 2.17.0 or greater.
+Using the restore mechanism requires Replicated version 2.17.0 or greater.
 You can check the version using `replicatedctl version`.

-## Snapshot Creation

-Usage of these mechanism depends on having configured snapshots and performed a snapshot operation previously.

-Snapshots are configured in the dashboard under `Console Settings`, in the `Snapshot & Restore` section.
-As you're planning on doing automated recovery, we suggest you also select `Enable Automatic Scheduled Snapshots`.
-For the interval, it depends on the mode of operation you're using.
-If you're in Demo mode, we suggest one hour because that will minimize the data loss to one hour only.
-For Mounted Disk or External Services, Daily is fine as the snapshots contain only configuration data, not data that changes as the product is used.

 ## Script
+Below are examples of restore scripts that are run on machine boot.
+There are many mechanisms that can run a script on boot (cloud-init, systemd, /etc/init.d), which one is used is up to the user

 This script is presented as an example.
 Anyone using it needs to understand what it's doing and is free to modify it to meet any additional needs they have.

 ### S3